Holidays and memorial days

 08.05 – Day of Remembrance and Reconciliation

-By the resolution of the UN General Assembly of November 22, 2004, May 8 was declared the Day of Remembrance and Reconciliation dedicated to the victims of World War II.
-It has been celebrated in Ukraine since 2015 with the aim of commemorating the feat of the Ukrainian people, their significant contribution to the victory of the Anti-Hitler coalition in World War II, expressing respect for all fighters against Nazism, perpetuating the memory of fallen soldiers, victims of war, war crimes, deportations and crimes against humanity.
+By the resolution of the UN General Assembly dated November 22, 2004, this day was declared the Day of Remembrance and Reconciliation dedicated to the victims of World War II.
+It has been celebrated in Ukraine since 2015 with the aim of commemorating the feat of the Ukrainian people, their significant contribution to the victory of the Anti-Hitler coalition in World War II, paying respect to all fighters against Nazism, perpetuating the memory of fallen soldiers, victims of war, war crimes, deportations and crimes against humanity.
+Since 2023, this day is a holiday – the Day of Remembrance and Victory over Nazism in World War II and an official day off (Law of Ukraine No. 9278 of 29.05.2023).

 14.05 – Day of Remembrance the Ukrainians, who rescued the Jews during World War II

-The memorial date was established in accordance with the resolution of the Verkhovna Rada of Ukraine dated February 2, 2021 “On honoring the memory of Ukrainians who rescued Jews during World War II”, as a sign of respect to the Ukrainian Righteous Among the Nations and other saviors of the Jews who “risking their lives and the lives of their relatives, they helped Jews escape the terror of the Nazis during the Holocaust”.
+The commemorative date is established in accordance with the Resolution of the Verkhovna Rada of Ukraine No. 1178-Х of 02.02.2021 “On commemorating the memory of Ukrainians who saved Jews during World War II”, as a sign of respect for the Ukrainian Righteous Among the Nations and other saviors Jews who, “risking their lives and the lives of their relatives, helped Jews escape the terror of the Nazis during the Holocaust.”
 In the occupied territory of Ukraine, helping Jews was much more dangerous than in the countries of Western Europe occupied by Nazi Germany.
 The Hitlerites punished not only the person who helped, but also his entire family.

-Ukraine ranks fourth in the world (after Poland, the Netherlands and France) in terms of the number of the Righteous Among the Nations (2,691 people as of January 1, 2022).
+Ukraine ranks fourth in the world (after Poland, the Netherlands, and France) in terms of the number of Righteous Among the Nations (2,691 people as of January 1, 2022).

 15.05 – The Day of Remembrance of the Victims of Political Repression

-Established by the Decree of the President of Ukraine dated May 21, 2007 for the purpose of commemorating the victims of political repressions, drawing public attention to the tragic events in the history of Ukraine caused by the violent implementation of communist ideology, reviving national memory, affirming intolerance to any manifestations of violence against humanity.
-The terror had a purposeful, organized character and affected almost all strata of the Ukrainian nation – the intelligentsia, the military, politicians, church, culture and art figures, and the peasantry.
+Established by Decree of the President of Ukraine No. 431/2007 of 21.05.2007 with the purpose of “proper commemoration of the victims of political repression, drawing public attention to the tragic events in the history of Ukraine caused by the violent introduction of communist ideology, revival of national memory, affirmation of intolerance to any manifestations of violence against humanity.”
+The terror had a purposeful, organized nature and affected almost all strata of the Ukrainian nation – the intelligentsia, military, politicians, peasants, church, culture and art figures.

 During the period of the Great Terror of 1937–1938 on the territory of the Ukrainian SSR, according to historians, the communist regime sentenced almost 200,000 people, of which about two-thirds were executed.
 The rest were sent to prisons and camps.